VITA

 • Berlin Museum Foundation

-In addition, the works of the German artist can be found in public institutions and banks, such as the Federal Commissioner for the Stasi Records Authority in Magdeburg.
+In addition, the works of the German artist can be found in public institutions and banks such as the Federal Commissioner for Stasi Records Authority in Magdeburg.

 REVIEWS